 Prospective pupils should contact the Admissions Office if they wish to register at any time.
 Admissions will then advise if a candidate registration form should be completed, along with the non-refundable registration fee.

-In addition, candidates will be invited to interview with the Headmaster of Berkhamsted Sixth or the Director of International Admissions.
+In addition, candidates will be invited to interview with the Headteacher of Berkhamsted Sixth or the Director of International Admissions.

 Progression to Year 13 depends on satisfactory attainment, as determined by the student’s term grades and results across the course of the Lower Sixth year, in addition to the end of year examinations.
 Work ethic, discipline record and contribution to the wider life of the school are also taken into account.